xaizek/vimdoc2html/README.md

 #### Options ####

+##### `-m,--map FILE=URL` option

+Associates a file path as found in `tags` file with a URL.
+This option can be specified multiple times.
+By default base name of the input file is mapped to an empty string (current URL in a browser).
+All other unmapped file names in the `tags` file are mapped to an empty string and cause printing of a warning which can be used to adjust invocation.

 ##### `-o,--output path` option

 Specifies name of the output file.
 The default behaviour is to derive it from